b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 &nbsp;

+And if gay couples don't biologically *produce* children, maybe they could be a key factor in addressing the *[343,077 kids](https://acf.gov/sites/default/files/documents/cb/2023-afcars-dashboard-printable.pdf)* in foster care at the end of Federal Fiscal Year 2023? ([Archive link](https://web.archive.org/web/20250629132407/https://acf.gov/sites/default/files/documents/cb/2023-afcars-dashboard-printable.pdf))

+&nbsp;

 ### It's simply sinful
 *"It's sexual sin; we can be tempted but must not give in!"*

 I've read in a variety of LDS publications that the Law of Chastity is the same for all orientations; struggling with same-sex attraction is then homogenized into whatever deviant proclivity a straight person would grapple with.
-Acknowledging that I'm not the target recipient of this advice, it feels condescending to me.
+Acknowledging that I'm not the target recipient of this advice, it still feels condescending to read.

 Moreover, I can point to lots of talks in General Conference, published pamphlets and booklets all warning specifically against homosexuality.
 What exactly is a sexual sin that gets comparable scrutiny and condemnation?
 Have you ever seen an apostle warn against the evils of autoerotic self-asphyxiation?
 I would call that deviant.
 There are myriad addresses and lessons condemning the use of porn and masturbation from LDS leadership.
-At one point in time, the dreaded outcome being warned against is that *it could turn you gay*.
+At one point in time, the dreaded outcome being warned against is that *porn could turn you gay*.

 I'm not about to try and enumerate sexual deviancies and draw comparisons to each, nor try to evaluate or rank them.
 You can do that on your own time.
 Don't tell me what you find.
 My point is that if homosexuality is simply a sexual sin that must be resisted "just like all the other sexual sins," I can observe that homosexuality gets a disproportionate amount of condemnation, scrutiny and attention.